mcm223/dwa15-spring2018/servers-and-git/local-domain.md

 ## Step 3.
 Virtual Host entry

-Next, tell your local server how to handle requests to `http://hello-world.loc` via a VirtualHost entry.
+Next, tell Apache on your local server how to handle requests to `http://hello-world.loc` via a Virtual Host entry.

-Open your `httpd-vhosts.conf` file.
+This is done via Apache's `httpd-vhosts.conf` config file.

 Mac:
 ```bash